 When Are They Used?

-Nowadays, barbiturate use is limited to pre-operative settings.
+Nowadays, barbiturate use is mostly limited to pre-operative settings.
 Due to a high likelihood of being abused or resulting in addiction, this type of sedative is rarely prescribed for managing ailments.
 If it is, it is done for a very short time frame.
 Barbiturates have largely been replaced by benzodiazepines due to their high risk of causing addiction or a fatal overdose.
 These limitations have resulted in illegal barbiturates being difficult to come by and as such, these drugs are less commonly found on the black market.

 How Do They Work?